Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Experiments

 \subsubsection{Models \& Training}

-Following R-Drop~\cite{liang2021}, another state-of-the-art training method leveraging dropout, we validate our comparative loss on the popular classification models based on pretrained language models (PLMs)\footnote{\url{https://github.com/huggingface/transformers/blob/v4.19.2/examples/pytorch/text-classification/README.md}}.
-Specifically, we take BERT$_\mathrm{base}$ as our backbone to perform finetuning.
+Following R-Drop~\cite{liang2021}, another state-of-the-art training method leveraging dropout, we validate our comparative loss on the popular classification models based on PLMs\footnote{\url{https://github.com/huggingface/transformers/blob/v4.19.2/examples/pytorch/text-classification/README.md}}.
+Specifically, we take BERT$_\mathrm{base}$~\cite{devlin2019bert}, RoBERTa$_\mathrm{base}$~\cite{liu2019roberta} and ALBERT$_\mathrm{base}$~\cite{lan2020albert} as our backbones to perform finetuning.
 The task-specific loss is mean squared error (MSE) for STS-B and cross-entropy for other datasets.
 We use different training hyperparameters for each dataset.
 For baseline models and our models trained with comparative loss, we independently select the learning rate within \{1e-5, 2e-5, 3e-5, 4e-5\}, warmup rate within \{0, 0.1\}, the batch size within \{16, 24, 32\}, and the number of epochs from 2 to 5.
-For our models, we tune the number of ablation steps $c$ (i.e., number of CmpDrop) from 1 to 4.
+For our models, we tune the number of ablation steps $c$ (i.e., the number of CmpDrop) from 1 to 4.
+Following the hyperparameter setup in R-Drop~\cite{liang2021}, we implement R-Drop for all backbone models as well to serve as a competitor, which performs dropout multiple times as CmpDrop does.